Last modified: May 12, 2020

 - As required by military command authorities for their medical records.

-- To workers? compensation or similar programs for processing of claims.
+- Compensation to workers or similar programs for processing of claims..

-- To a coroner or medical examiner for identification of body.
+- To a coroner or medical examiner for identification of a body.

 - If an inmate, to the correctional institution or law enforcement official.

 - As required by the US Food and Drug Administration (FDA).